New Zealand at the OFC Nations Cup: Semi-final

+Final

 2002 OFC Nations Cup

 The sixth edition of the OFC Nations Cup saw eight teams participate in two groups of four teams each.
 Each team played the other once, and the top two teams progressed to the knockout stages.
 After defeating Vanuatu in the semi-final, New Zealand went on to defeat long-time rivals Australia to be crowned OFC Champions and qualify for the 2003 FIFA Confederations Cup.